costajob/gem-dependencies/README.md

 While it is great to visualize inter-dependencies, i have hard times figuring out gem's  runtime footprint.

 ## Warning
-Consider only the gems installed on your system are scanned by the library.
+Consider only the gems local to your system are scanned by the library.
 No remote fetching is performed.

 ## Installation